Kovalevskaya exponents of the Riccati hierarchy: Quasi-homogeneity of the Riccati hierarchy

-which coincides with the Fuchs-type equation F-XVI in the Bureau classification.
+which coincides with the Fuchs equation F--XVI in the Bureau classification.

-These higher-order relations for the Riccati chain and their connection to Painlevé-type equations are thoroughly explored in \cite{Guha2006}, where the stabilizer set of the Virasoro orbit and the relations between these equations are studied.
+These higher--order members of the Riccati hierarchy and their relations to Painlev\'e--type equations have been studied in detail in \cite{Guha2006}, where they arise from the stabilizer set of a Virasoro coadjoint orbit.

-\section{Indicial Loci and Kovalevskaya Exponents}
+\section{Indicial loci and Kovalevskaya exponents}

+In this section, we determine all indicial loci and Kovalevskaya exponents of the autonomous Riccati hierarchy, obtaining a complete classification of principal and lower loci.

-We begin by recalling the autonomous part of the \( m \)-th Riccati chain(eq \ref{eq:RC-system}), written as an \( m \)-dimensional first-order system:
+We begin by considering the autonomous part of the \( m \)-th Riccati hierarchy.
+We assume \(\alpha_0= 0\).
+Then \eqref{eq:RC-system} written as an \( m \)-dimensional first-order system:

 where the functions \( f_i^A(x) \) are given by